1. Home

 My electric bill is $290/mo

 Energy Star estimates efficient windows save a household $200-600 a year.
 Take a relatively moderately-priced replacement job of $5,000 and an optimistic energy bill savings per year and, even then, you’ve got a break even period of about 10 years.
 There are other factors which can skew the numbers for or against the real savings you’ll see.
 Going from old single-pane windows to new double- or triple-pane windows will tend to give better energy savings.
-If you’re replacing relatively efficient windows, for example, insulated double-pane windows with newer insulated double-pane windows, you should see some savings, but likely not at the upper end of the Energy Star estimate.
+If you’re replacing relatively efficient windows, you’ll see fewer savings.

 There is a federal tax credit for installing Energy Star-approved windows on a primary residence.
 A taxpayer can claim 30% of the project, up to $600.
 You can find filing instructions with the IRS.
-You can search Energy Star-approved windows here.
+The tax credit is now set to expire at the end of 2025.

 When Should I Replace My Windows?